life-and-dev/church/terms/hell.md

 None of these scriptures mentioning anything about an *eternal* fire that burns the same wicked people forever.
 Instead, David and Isaiah made it clear that they will be "consumed" which means they cease to exist.

-Cartoon picture often show a naughty devil with a fork, however, John the baptist says that Jesus is the one who holds the fork:
+Popular culture often depicts the devil with a pitchfork, however, John the Baptist says that Jesus is the one who holds the winnowing fork:

 > Even now the axe is laid to the root of the trees.
 Every tree therefore that does not bear good fruit is cut down and thrown into **the fire**.
 >
 > I baptize you with water for repentance, but he who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and **fire**. **His winnowing fork is in his hand**, and he will clear his threshing floor and gather his wheat into the barn, but **the chaff he will burn with unquenchable fire**.” **Then Jesus** came from Galilee to the Jordan to John. -- Matthew 3:10-13 (ESV)

 Some argue that "unquenchable fire" means "eternal fire" which is a description of the hell.
 In this context, Matthew more likely meant that the people will not be able to quench Jesus' fire.
-Nobody expects Jesus to literally cut up people with an axe or to fork people like wheat.
-This is metaphoric language to compare a former that separates diseased trees from healthy fruitful good trees or wheat from chaff.
+One does not expect Jesus to literally cut people down with an axe or winnow them like wheat.
+This is metaphoric language comparing a farmer separating diseased trees from healthy ones, or wheat from chaff.

 A few chapters later Matthew explain what Jesus meant with the metaphor: